 "Maintaining mobility is more about consistency than it is intensity or duration," says K. Aleisha Fetters, CSCS, a certified strength and conditioning specialist and author of Fitness Hacks for Over 50. " Taking just 30 seconds a day to be intentional about reaching as far back there as you comfortably can teaches your body that ability is something worth preserving — and even growing."

 And it is.
 Washing your back involves the four shoulder movements that most commonly give people problems through the years: internal and external rotation as well as abduction and adduction.
 These movements are necessary to do more than keep your back clean.
-They also allow you to reach into your back pocket, wipe yourself after going to the bathroom, put on a bra and reach into high kitchen cabinets, says Theresa Marko, DPT, owner of Marko Physical Therapy in New York City.
+They also allow you to reach into your back pocket, wipe yourself after going to the bathroom, put on a bra and reach high kitchen cabinets, says Theresa Marko, DPT, owner of Marko Physical Therapy in New York City.

 That's why, ultimately, your shoulder mobility plays such a large role in your ability to move well and live independently as you age, says Phillip Higgins, DPT, a physical therapist who works with older adults at Bespoke Treatments in Seattle.

-When we don't regularly use, and therefore lose, our shoulders' full ranges of motion, the joints might start to feel tight or even feel painful when trying to do things that involve reaching overhead or behind you.
+When we don't regularly use, and therefore lose, your shoulders' full ranges of motion, the joints might start to feel tight or even feel painful when trying to do things that involve reaching overhead or behind you.

 "The other very important thing to know about shoulder mobility is that it very much plays into neck mobility and pain," Marko says.
 When your shoulders are tight and it's hard to lift overhead, this can impact your ability to fully extend the spine and sit up straight with proper posture.
 This can lead to a wonky neck positioning that leads to a stiff neck and pain.
-So keeping

 How Far Can You Reach?

 "These changes happen over time, and we don't quite notice it, so it's good to always do self-checks," Higgins says.
-"We want to think about the upper back being mobile, the shoulder blade being stable along that ribcage and the shoulder joint being mobile," Higgins says.
+"We want to think about the upper back being mobile, the shoulder blade being stable along that ribcage and the shoulder joint being mobile," he says.

 And, in the meantime, use a loofa on a stick to hit any parts you weren't able to reach with your hand.
 No need to go dirty!